steveofficer/UIAQuery/README.md

 Query Syntax
 ------------
+In the examples "parent_control" has the type "AutomationElement".

 #### Select by Class #####
  Class selectors start with *.*
  To select elements where the ClassName property is 'list_item':